johnbe4/getSeoSitemap/README.md

 There are not any automatic functions to submit updated sitemap to google or bing.<br>
 That is because I discovered search engines prefer submission by their webmaster tools.<br>
 In fact, submitting sitemap by their own link, they never update the last submission time inside webmaster tools.<br>
-There is not any maximum limit of URLs number to scan and to add to sitemap.<br><br>
+There is not any maximum limit of URLs number to scan and to add to sitemap.<br>

-You will be able to fix all internal an external wrong links giving a better surfing experience to your clients.<br><br>
+You will be able to fix all internal an external wrong links giving a better surfing experience to your clients.<br>

 Instructions<br>
 1 - copy getSeoSitemap folder in a protected zone of your server.<br>